Bayezid I

 Bayezid I (بايزيد اول; I. Bayezid), also known as Bayezid the Thunderbolt (یلدیرم بايزيد; Yıldırım Bayezid; c.
 1360 – 8 March 1403), was the sultan of the Ottoman Empire from 1389 to 1402.
 He adopted the title of Sultan-i Rûm, Rûm being the Arabic name for the Eastern Roman Empire.
 In 1394, Bayezid unsuccessfully besieged Constantinople.
-Bayezid vanquished all the Beyliks and proceeded to conquer and vassalize the entirety of Anatolia.
+Two years later, he defeated the crusaders at the Battle of Nicopolis in what is now Bulgaria in 1396.
+Bayezid vanquished all the Anatolian beyliks and proceeded to conquer and vassalize the entirety of Anatolia.
 In 1402, he once more besieged Constantinople, appearing to find success, but he ultimately withdrew due to the invasion of the Turco-Mongol conqueror Timur.
-He defeated the crusaders at the Battle of Nicopolis in what is now Bulgaria in 1396.
-He was later defeated and captured by Timur at the Battle of Ankara in 1402 and died in captivity in March 1403, which triggered the Ottoman Interregnum.
+Bayezid was defeated and captured by Timur at the Battle of Ankara in 1402 and died in captivity in March 1403, which triggered the Ottoman Interregnum between his sons.

 Biography

 Bayezid was the son of Murad I and his Greek wife, Gülçiçek Hatun.
 His first major role was as governor of Kütahya, a city that he earned by marrying the daughter of a Germiyanid ruler, Devletşah.
 He was an impetuous soldier, earning the nickname "Thunderbolt" in a battle against the Karamanids.

 Bayezid ascended to the throne following the death of his father, Murad I, who was killed by Serbian knight Miloš Obilić during (15 June), or immediately after (16 June), the Battle of Kosovo in 1389, soon after which Serbia became a vassal of the Ottoman Sultanate.
 Immediately after obtaining the throne, he had his younger brother strangled to avoid a plot.
 In 1390, Bayezid took as a wife Princess Olivera Despina, the daughter of Prince Lazar of Serbia, who also lost his life in Kosovo.
-Bayezid recognized Stefan Lazarević, the son of Lazar, as the new Serbian leader - later despot - with considerable autonomy.
+Bayezid recognized Stefan Lazarević, the son of Lazar, as the new Serbian leader (later despot) with considerable autonomy.